 At the end of the day, like the aftertaste of a bittersweet memory, a thought continues to linger on, humming infinitely in rhythm to our desires, floating like the wisps of a cloud left behind.
-It beats with a severity strong enough to claw out our own skin and mild enough to let sleep find its way back after the strenuous journey.
+It beats with a severity strong enough to claw out the skin and mild enough to let sleep find its way back after a strenuous journey.

 A fragile mind, beleaguered by the monotonous charades ends up cribbing and cringing as his love for travel doesn’t pan out according to his whim but aren’t we all travelling?
 From one phase to another, from one emotion to a new one, living life one heartbeat at a time, unbeknownst to the adventures of future?